ftann/docker-atlas/README.md

 1. Adjust the configuration sections where the versions of the conainer images are set, the domain names, credentials, storage locations, timezone, default file permissions and ownership.
     - Database credentials are setup automatically by `./ctl install` (or manually `./scripts/mk-secrets.sh`)
-    - The protonmail-bridge mailbox password must be read from the stdout when the protonmail-bridge container starts for the first time.
+    - The proton-bridge mailbox password must be read from the stdout when the proton-bridge container starts for the first time.

 3. Run the installation command of the `ctl` script